hubertkarbowy/tf2_ulmfit_multifit/README.md

 * [Universal Language Model Fine-Tuning (ULMFiT): State-of-the-Art in Text Analysis](https://humboldt-wi.github.io/blog/research/information_systems_1819/group4_ulmfit/#ttc) - analysis by researchers from the Humboldt University in Berlin
 * [Understanding building blocks of ULMFiT](https://blog.mlreview.com/understanding-building-blocks-of-ulmfit-818d3775325b) - blog post with detailed description and examples of dropouts used in the ULMFiT model

-The code in this repo is by Hubert Karbowy.
-Contact me at h.karbowy@edrone.me if you find bugs or need support.
-Special thanks to Krzysztof Trojanowski (k.trojanowski@edrone.me) for valuable hints and suggestions.
+The code in this repo is by Hubert Karbowy and was forked from ....
+Many thanks to my employer, edrone, for providing GPU machines for training and disk space for model hosting.

-This project was partially funded by a grant from Polish National Centre For Research and Development.
+Contact me at [hk@hubertkarbowy.pl](hk@hubertkarbowy.pl) if you find bugs or need support.

+## 7. Smietniczek

+This can be modified by running the `convert_fastai2keras.py` script again and setting the `--fixed-seq-len` parameter to a different value.
+It is also possible to get models with variable number of tokens by omitting this parameter - in this case the outputs will need further processing into [RaggedTensors](https://www.tensorflow.org/api_docs/python/tf/RaggedTensor), which is explained below.